gamesbook/pyprototypr/docs/hexagonal_grids.rst

 `↑ <table-of-contents_>`_

-There are already a number of software tools available for creating hexagonal grids of various kinds.
-A few of them, some of which are game-specific - for example, the so-called
-`18XX <https://en.wikipedia.org/wiki/18XX>`_ series, are listed below:
+There are already a number of software tools available for creating hexagonal grids of various kinds and for different purposes.
+A few of them, some of which are game-specific - for example, the so-called `18XX <https://en.wikipedia.org/wiki/18XX>`_ series, are listed below:

 -  *HEXGRID* (https://hamhambone.github.io/hexgrid/) - an online hex